 Adapted from a keynote presentation at Cisco’s Driving Customer Loyalty in a Digital World event.

 In the 20 years that I’ve been in the contact center business, I’ve been fortunate to witness the industry grow and evolve.
-You might assume my excitement and passion lies with the innovation in technology, but what I find truly exciting is that in 2016, we finally have top executives across the organization saying that customer service actually matters.
+You might assume my excitement and passion lies with the innovation in technology, but what I find truly exciting is that we finally have top executives across the organization saying that customer service actually matters.
 In fact, it not only matters, but is critical to a successful omnichannel strategy.

 Customer service evolution

 The customer journey is no longer a simple process with a clear beginning, middle and end.
 Thanks to a little thing called the internet, purchasing any given product now involves online comparisons, reviews, blog posts, tutorials, user guides, and Facebook likes.

 Customer service has also evolved, moving beyond just the traditional brick and mortar interactions.
 Technology has added new levels of engagement, creating a multichannel approach where the customer has access to kiosks, online chat, email, help lines and more.

 The challenge is that not all individuals in a multichannel organization are on the same page.
 There is no unanimous agreement on what constitutes a world-class customer experience, or a clear vision for execution.
 But this understanding is the basis in a purposeful omnichannel strategy.
 It’s not just about technology but the overall commitment to delivering exceptional customer experiences at all touchpoints in the customer journey.

 A checklist to help organizations assess their readiness to make the jump from multichannel to omnichannel CX.